HOME ABOUT US CONTACT US

 Federal agencies use multiple definitions of rural depending on specific program requirements, and individual states often develop their own definitions specific to their geographies and populations.

 The CT-ORH defines a Connecticut town as rural if it satisfies two conditions: the total population of the town is 10,000 residents or fewer and has a population density less than 500 people per square mile.
 The CT-ORH also recognizes the definition set by the Health Resources and Services Administration (HRSA).
 There are 68 towns that meet the state's criteria for a rural designation.
-In addition, the CT-ORH definition includes towns that contain a census tract designated as rural by HRSA as of 2020, adding 9 additional towns.
-This combined definition consists of 77 towns statewide, and which are listed below by county.
+In addition, the CT-ORH definition includes census tracts and towns designated as rural by HRSA as of February 2025.
+The HRSA definition adds 5 towns and 5 census tracts/partial towns to the state definition.
+This combined definition includes 78 towns statewide, which are listed below by Planning Region (county equivalent).

 HRSA's rural definition combines several measures of rurality from the U.S. Census Bureau, the Federal Office of Management and Budget, and its own Rural-Urban Commuting Area regions to generate its definition of rural for the purpose of grants and programs.
-Per the HRSA definition (see the HRSA website for specific contributing factors), the following areas are considered rural: All of Litchfield County, the town of Windham, Census tract 8502 in Coventry, and Census tract 8815 in Mansfield.
-In towns where HRSA has a designated rural census tract, the entire town is included for the purposes of the CT-ORH rural definition.
+Per the HRSA definition (see the HRSA website for specific contributing factors), the following areas are considered rural: All of Northwest Hills Planning Region, all of Northeastern Connecticut Planning Region, Census Tract 8902.01 in Stafford that is in both Capitol Region and Northeastern Connecticut, the town of Windham, Census Tract 8502 in Coventry, Census tract 8815 in Mansfield, and Census Tract 9800 over Bradley International Airport.

 Readers are advised to check the HRSA website for the most up-to-date definitions, or to check if their area is covered under HRSA's rural definition for federal grant eligibility, by checking the Am I Rural Tool on the Rural Health Information (RHIhub) website.

-Below is a list of CT rural towns by county:
+Below is a list of CT rural towns by Planning Region:

-Middlesex Chester, Deep River, Durham, East Haddam, Haddam, Killingworth, Middlefield, Portland, Westbrook
+Lower Connecticut River Valley Chester, Deep River, Durham, East Haddam, Haddam, Killingworth, Lyme, Middlefield, Old Lyme, Portland, Westbrook

-New London Bozrah, Franklin, Lebanon, Lisbon, Lyme, North Stonington, Old Lyme, Preston, Salem, Sprague, Voluntown
+Southeastern Connecticut Bozrah, Franklin, Lebanon, Lisbon, North Stonington, Preston, Salem, Sprague, Windham

 Celebrating the power of rural health